Our Services

 Helpful Resources

-Breathing in rodent dust can expose you to dried urine and feces particles carrying pathogens that may cause life-threatening infections such as hantavirus, leptospirosis or salmonellosis.
-If you develop symptoms like fever, muscle aches, cough or difficulty breathing after exposure, seek medical evaluation without delay.
+Breathing in rodent dust is dangerous because dried urine and feces particles can carry pathogens that cause life-threatening infections, including hantavirus, leptospirosis, and salmonellosis.
+If you develop fever, muscle aches, cough, or difficulty breathing after exposure, seek medical evaluation immediately.

-There are several important factors to consider regarding symptom severity, home cleanup and testing.
-See below for complete details you need to guide your next steps.
+Key factors to consider include symptom severity, safe home cleanup practices, and when diagnostic testing is needed.
+The details below will help guide your next steps.

 Breathing in mouse nest dust can expose you to dried rodent urine, feces and saliva particles that carry harmful pathogens.
 In enclosed spaces like garages, sheds or attics, these fine particles become airborne when disturbed.
 Although it's easy to underestimate the risk, inhaling this dust can lead to serious infections.
 Knowing what to do right away can protect your health and prevent complications.